CrowdHailer/Notebook/discovery/README.md

 - What is the problem day to day?
 - What does tomorrow look like?
 What happens when this is all finished
 - What is the value of the solution?
 Aim to be an investment not a cost.
+> price as the cost of admission to the land of tomorrow. *Brennan Dunn*
 - focus on why, why now?

 A few things to clarify